Replacing the Washing Machine at Home

 After you’ve prepared your bathroom for the new washing machine, place it in its spot a few inches away from the wall and look at the pipes that need connecting.
 Some machines only need a cold water pipe connected, while others require a hot one as well.
 These are labeled blue and red, and are linked via PVC hoses to the household plumbing pipes.
 It’s important to check if the valve is closed at this point, as you’re in for a really nasty surprise if it isn’t.
 The next thing you need to connect is the waste pipe for the dirty water that will flow out from the machine.
 A U-shaped siphon should be connected to your house’s waste pipe, and the waste hose from the washer fit loosely inside.
 This will stop waste water from returning to the drum of the washer, while keeping out the nasty smells from the canalization system below.
 The opening of the siphon where the hose is inserted should be at least 2 feet above the floor and far from any electrical outlets, since splashing and leaking may occur.

 After you’ve connected everything, you should plug the machine in and turn the water valve back on.
 If everything has been properly attached, the machine should show signs of life, and there shouldn’t be any leaks or problems with washing your clothes.
 If you happen to spot something wrong, try to backtrack and find what you’ve done wrong.
 If you’re not able to tell where the problem is yourself, then your best option is to call a professional.
-If you live on the Sunshine Coast, then call us at Todd Petrie Plumbing on 0414966973 or Message us on Facebook as we will get the job done for you!
+If you live on the Sunshine Coast, then call us at Todd Petrie Plumbing on 0414966973 or Message us on Facebook as we will get the emergency plumbers for you!